mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

 When it comes to the UI, CUBA has an additional concept called "datasource" that will do the heavy lifting to get the data in the UI components.

 Grails has different options to access data.
 Let's look at the outstanding ones.
 As the example we want to fetch all pets that have a certain name.
 You can use dynamic finders in Grails like this: <code>Pet.findAllByName("Long John")</code>.
 Pretty easy, right?
 Actually the method findAllByName is created dynamically and interpreted by the execution engine do create the correct SQL statement.
+This means that it has never been defined by the application developer.
+Instead Grails understands all combinations of those method names. <code>Pet.findAllByNameLikeAndFirstnameLikeAndAgeGreaterThan("Long", "John", 21)</code> would also work (but the readability will go down fast for complicated queries).

 As these methods are only suitable for simple queries, there is the opportunity to create a so called 'where query' that does the same thing: